MicrosoftDocs/Advertising-docs/BingAds/scripts/guides/multi-account-access.md

 - [executeInParallel(string functionName, string optionalCallbackFunctionName)](../reference/BingAdsAccountSelector.md#executeinparallel-string-functionname-string-optionalcallbackfunctionname-)

-  Specify the name of the function that Bing calls for each account that the selector returns.
+  Specify the name of the function that Scripts calls for each account that the selector returns.
 The function may return a value as a string.
 To return a complex object, use the JSON.stringify method to convert the object to a string.
 You can then use the JSON.parse method to convert the string back into an object.

   If your function returns a value, you must specify a callback function to capture the return values.
-After the function is executed for all selected accounts, Bing calls the optional callback function.
+After the function is executed for all selected accounts, Scripts calls the optional callback function.
 The return values are passed as an array of [ExecutionResult](../reference/ExecutionResult.md) objects.

 - [executeInParallel(string functionName, string optionalCallbackFunctionName, string optionalInput)](../reference/BingAdsAccountSelector.md#executeinparallel-string-functionname-string-optionalcallbackfunctionname-string-optionalinput-)

-  Specify the name of the function that Bing calls for each account that the selector returns.
-You may specify an optional input string that Bing passes to the function.
+  Specify the name of the function that Scripts calls for each account that the selector returns.
+You may specify an optional input string that Scripts passes to the function.
 To pass a complex object, use the JSON.stringify method to convert the object to a string.
 You can then use the JSON.parse method inside the function to convert the string back into an object.

   The function may return a value as a string.
 To return a complex object, use the JSON.stringify method to convert the object to a string.
 You can then use the JSON.parse method to convert the string back into an object.

   If your function returns a value, you must specify a callback function to capture the return values.
-After the function is executed for all selected accounts, Bing calls the optional callback function.
+After the function is executed for all selected accounts, Scripts calls the optional callback function.
 The return values are passed as an array of [ExecutionResult](../reference/ExecutionResult.md) objects.

 You must limit the number of accounts to 50, otherwise, the call fails if the selector returns more than 50.
 To limit the number of accounts, you can use the `withLimit()`, `withIds()`, and `withAccountNumbers()` methods.